RuneBuckinx/RuneBuckinx.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Rune Buckinx, a master student in Actuarial and Financial Engineering at KU Leuven with a background in pure mathematics.
+I'm Rune Buckinx, a PhD researcher in Actuarial and Financial Engineering at KU Leuven LRISK with a background in pure mathematics.
 On this website you can find some of the projects I have worked on in the past, and some blogposts about things I find interesting (WIP).